Now in closed beta

 Everything you want to know.

 Yes.
 Parendipity syncs your family's schedule to Google Calendar.
-Skylight connects to Google Calendar and displays whatever is there.
-So when Parendipity updates Google Calendar, Skylight updates automatically.
+If your Skylight is connected to Google Calendar, it will reflect those updates automatically.
 No extra setup required.

 No. Skylight stays exactly where it is.
-Parendipity works upstream of Skylight — it just takes over the job of keeping Google Calendar current so you don't have to.
+Parendipity works upstream — it monitors your Gmail continuously and keeps Google Calendar current so your Skylight always has accurate information to display.

 Parendipity connects to Google Calendar via the standard Google Calendar API.
 It creates and updates events directly.
 You connect your Google account once during setup, and Parendipity handles everything after that.